Tzigger/AutoFIsh/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+## Additional

+The coords.py file is a small coordinates detection script.
+You may use it by pressing 'z' after running it to change the position of the bit that you want to scan
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)